 The Alabama Hills should definitely be on your California itinerary if you enjoy nature and the outdoors!
-Nature lovers and outdoor enthusiasts will find lots of things to do in the Alabama Hills.
+Nature lovers and outdoor enthusiasts will find lots of things to do in the Alabama Hills, from hiking to camping.

 This otherworldly landscape of rock formations is nestled at the foot of the eastern slopes of the Sierra Nevada mountains near the town of Lone Pine, CA, an easy drive from LA or a great stop on a Highway 395 road trip or a California desert road trip.